 “Certainly we have more family unity up here,” said the wife of a Chevron Canada employee after moving to Fox Creek.
 She described the surroundings as “wholesome.”

 Chevron Canada families took to curling at the two-sheet rink and participated in Scouts, Brownies and Girl Guides.
 Other children pursued hockey and dance.
-For outdoors lovers, the Fox Creek area offered almost unlimited year-round recreational opportunities for fishing, hunting, camping and snowmobiling.
+For outdoor lovers, the Fox Creek area offered almost unlimited year-round recreational opportunities for fishing, hunting, camping and snowmobiling.

 In 2004, Chevron Canada divested its interests in the Kaybob region as part of a strategic sale of the company’s mature western Canadian conventional oil and natural gas assets, shifting its focus to other large Canadian resource opportunities with significant growth potential.

 In 2009, with a strategic vision to position Chevron Canada in emerging shale and tight resource plays of scale, the company returned to the Fox Creek area, making the first of several large land acquisitions that now comprise the company’s Kaybob Duvernay Program.

 Today, Chevron Canada has a net 70 percent-owned and operated interest in most of its 192,000 net acres (777 sq km) in the liquids-rich Duvernay formation.